-Whether your local jurisdiction requires a 36” tall guardrail or a 42” tall guardrail, all jurisdictions require that no space shall fit a 4” sphere through it at any point.
-The railings must also meet engineering that requires load testing of 50/lbs per linear foot for hand/cap rails and a concentrated load of 200 lbs atop the guardrail.
-Though our products have all been designed to exceed the engineering requirements, your local plan check may require a site specific engineering or application specific engineering.
-We only supply the engineering that we performed and it can be used as a baseline for your engineer to write application specific for your project.
+Whether your local jurisdiction requires a 36” or a 42” tall guardrail, all jurisdictions require that no space shall fit a 4” sphere through at any point.
+The railings must also meet engineering that requires load testing of 50 lb per linear foot for hand/cap rails and a concentrated load of 200 lb atop the guardrail.
+Though our products have all been designed to exceed engineering requirements, your local plan check may require site or application specific engineering.
+We only supply engineering that we performed which can be used as a baseline for your engineer to write application specific for your project.

-Because we perform local installations in the Bay Area, we are familiar with California’s code requirements, but wherever the project, the client is responsible for working with the local jurisdictions and relating any pertinent information to us before we fabricate the railing systems.
+Because we perform local installations in the Bay Area, we are familiar with California’s code requirements, and wherever the project, the client is responsible for working with local jurisdictions and relating any pertinent information to us before we fabricate the railing systems.

-What are the advantages of Deck-Rail.com railing systems?
+What are the advantages of your railing systems?

-Besides the artistry of our designs and being California code compliant, all our railings and hardware are considered non-corrosive, which means they will not rust and rot away like a steel railing.
-When you go to build or rebuild your deck you typically use materials that will last a long time, and our railings are a perfect match.
-All of our products are made to measure for your project, and we provide excellent service and prompt custom fabrication.
+Besides the artistry of our designs and being California code compliant, all of our railings and hardware are considered non-corrosive, and will not rust and rot away like a steel railing.
+When building or rebuilding a deck, you would use materials that will last a long time, and our railings are a perfect match.
+All of our products are built to measure for your project, and we provide excellent service and prompt custom fabrication.

 Do your railings meet current code?

-Yes, they are engineered to exceed the current California code and if installed correctly will not have any open space 4” or greater.
+Yes, they are engineered to exceed the current California code, and when installed correctly, will not have any open space of 4” or greater.

 What is the different between a guardrail and a handrail?

-A guardrail is typically required when there is an elevation change of 30” and guardrails are either 36” or 42” depending on your local building code.
-Additionally, a guardrail has an fill panel to protect from falling.
-A handrail is only the handrail, which is required for stairs so there is something to hold onto while going up and down and is typically set between 34”-38”.
+A guardrail is required when there is an elevation change of 30” and guardrails are either 36” or 42” in height depending on your local building code.
+Additionally, a guardrail has a fill panel to provide protection during a fall.
+A handrail is only the handrail, a requirement for stairs so there is something to hold onto while going up and down and is set between 34”-38” in height.

-A caprail can essentially be any size and shape whereas a handrail must be grippable and able to fit into a 2-1/4” circle.
+A cap rail can be any size and shape, whereas a handrail must be graspable and able to fit into a 2-1/4” circle.

 What about the ladder effect of the horizontal rods?

-Current code has no regulation on residential railings with horizontal rods that result in a ladder-like effect, though you should have your local plan checker approve all railings before starting construction.
-If you like the aesthetic but are worried about people or children climbing it, contact us for ideas on workarounds that will match your project’s needs.
+Current code has no regulation on residential railings with horizontal rods that result in a ladder-like effect, though you should have your local plan checker approve all railings before beginning construction.
+If you like the aesthetic, and worried about people or children climbing it, contact us for ideas on workarounds that will meet your needs.

 I’m worried the glass is going to get dirty, and I’ll have to clean the glass all the time.

-We recommend that the glass only needs to be cleaned as often as you have your windows cleaned.
+We recommend that glass be cleaned as often as you have your windows cleaned.

 Our railings are custom made for your project — they are not a generic, mass produced system that is adapted to work on your project.
-On top of that, we are a licensed metal fabricator and install our product as well.
-When getting a quote from the “other guys”, ask them if they have ever personally installed one of the railings they sell.
+We are a licensed metal fabricator and install our product as well.
+When getting a quote from the “other guys”, ask them if they have ever personally installed the railings they sell.
 Since we install them, our technical services, both in fabrication and installation, are second to none.
 It also means that we’ve designed the railings to be as easy as possible for any handy person or contractor to install them.

 What if I want a special height for my posts?
 Or angle for the corners?

-Since our railings are custom made for your project, we can easily address requests for non-standard railings.
-For example, our glass railings have been used as tall windscreens, we often get projects that don’t have 90 degree corners, and we have made a few indoor dog parks that were very short with close picket spacing.
+Since our railings are custom made we can easily address requests for non-standard railings.
+For example, our glass railings have been used as tall windscreens.
+We often have projects that don’t have 90 degree corners, and have made a few indoor dog parks that were very short with close picket spacing.

 What if I need a gate and/or a handrail or another custom fabricated metal?

 Let us know what you’re looking for.
-We can easily fabricate just about anything, with our 15,000 square foot shop stocked full of CNC machinery, welding and machining equipment and our large variety of metal polishing machines.
-Whatever your needs, we’ll help you design the right system for your project.
+We can easily fabricate just about anything with our 15,000 sq. ft. shop stocked full of CNC machinery, welding and machining equipment and our large variety of metal polishing machines.
+Whatever you need, we’ll help you design the right system for your project.

 Where are you located?
 Do you have a showroom?

-We are located in the San Francisco Bay Area.
-We have a showroom with all our railings on display, and we occasionally go on the trade show circuit.
+We are located in Emeryville, CA. We have a showroom with all of our railings on display and occasionally go on the trade show circuit.
 If you’re in the area, contact us to set up an appointment to see the showroom and discuss your project with us.